PavanRangani/docs/docs/prd/tasks/task-instance.md

   - When user change the task type from `Normal` to `Multi-Step`, shows confirmation dialog.
 On confirmation, task type is chnaged to `Multi-Step` and `Responsible` role will be removed and `Sub-Tasks` section becomes available in dialog at the bottom.
   - When user change the task type from `Multi-Step` to `Normal`, shows confirmation dialog.
 On confirmation by typing `Yes`, task type is changed to `Normal` and all Sub-Tasks will be removed.
   - Both confirmation dialog will show only if the data is being lost otherwise not shows.
+- When sub-task is pulled based on selected template and selected roles of multi-step template is not available for the family.
+System uses fallback logic to set appropriate person from team.
+[See more details of fallback logic](./recurring-task-trigger.md#add-recurring-trigger)

 #### Notes tab
 - When user opens the Notes tab of the task, one note will be open in edit mode by default.